Ebadian-HFHS/ROdiomiX/README.md

 for use in clinic.
 The ROdiomX software is equipped with a DICOM RT structure reading module that employs the Plastimatch-1.9.0 software.
 The Plastimatch software (https://gitlab.com/plastimatch/plastimatch/blob/master/src/plastimatch/LICENSE.TXT) is intended for research use only.
 The Plastimatch is an open source software for image computation in Radiation Therapy (RT) which can be used, modified, and distributed without cost under a BSD-style license.
-This module enables conversion of RT-structure data from DICOM to ANALYZE 7.5 for image processing prior to radiomics computation.
+The ROdiomX_DICOM-RT-STRUCTURE module enables conversion of RT-structure data from DICOM to ANALYZE 7.5 for image processing prior to radiomics computation.

 The ROdiomX software is a MATLAB compiled in form of standalone executable file (for 64-bit Windows), which can be called from the command line and series of graphical user interfaces (GUIs).